ironmaniiith/Github-profile-name-writer/README.md

 	Now just run the final script runThis.sh, it won't ask for the password

 #### What more.?####
-* Well dude, I'm not a poet or essay writer :smile: , so unfortunately you won't find anything more. ;-)
+* Well dude, I'm not a poet or essay writer :stuck_out_tongue_winking_eye: , so unfortunately you won't find anything more. ;-)

 Any suggestions are always welcomed.